aragon/aragon-wiki/docs/jobs/openings/DAC-Technical_Writer.md

 ###How to Apply

-- Write an email with the following attachments plus any information you consider important to griff@giveth.io, with the subject Technical Writer application.
+- Write an email with the following attachments plus any information you consider important to griff@giveth.io, with the subject `Technical Writer application`.
 - Please send your CV, linkedin and some samples of your work.
 - Please tell us why Aragon caught your attention and what excites you about the blockchain space.